Pramila Jayapal WA-07

 Other progressive policies

-Jayapal and her fellow co-chairs of the United for Climate and Environmental Justice Task Force also introduced a package of environmental justice bills to fight the impact of climate change on frontline communities.[67]
+Jayapal and her fellow co-chairs of the United for Climate and Environmental Justice Task Force introduced a package of environmental justice bills to fight the impact of climate change on frontline communities.[67]

+Jayapal is a co-sponsor of legislation intended to make public colleges and universities free for most families and significantly reduce student debt.[68]
 Jayapal is a supporter of Illinois Rep. Jesús “Chuy” García‘s New Way Forward Act, which calls for immigration reform.[69][70]
 Jayapal is also a supporter of the Equal Rights Amendment.[71]

 Leadership posts